 💡 American Express advertise roles as both 'hybrid / virtual', giving candidates the option to choose

-What's worth checking with American Express:
+What's worth checking about American Express:

 💡 Part-time options are relatively limited within the UK